congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

 1. The test is using the default links and routes in a community setup.
 2. Configure all the valid hash fields for the ecmp and lag hash.
 3. Randomly select one hash field for the test.
-4. Send traffic whose selected field is changing, from a downlink ptf to uplink destination.
+4. Send traffic with changing selected field from a downlink ptf to uplink destination.
 5. Check the traffc is balanced between all the egress physical ports.
 6. Recover the hash configs to the default.